 - Consistent use of math common assessments across units throughout the year in CLTs to drive instruction.

-- Consistent use of Number Talks to strengthen student conceptual and procedural knowledge.
+- Regular use of Number Talks within the Math Workshop structure to strengthen student conceptual and procedural knowledge.

 End of Year SMARTR Outcome #3

 By the end of 2018-2019, the Fairfax Villa 5th grade Science SOL pass rate will be 73%, reflecting a 3% increase from the previous year..

 - Align, unpack, and plan using the new science standards and resources to support science instruction in grades 4 and 5.

 End of Year SMARTR Outcome #4